royalmo/docker-networks/README.md

 debugging, and will show us relevant information.
 The magic command is `docker network inspect <network_name>`.
 This will result in a JSON object being printed in our terminal (we could also save it to a file for better reading).
-It will contain the IP range, the connected devices and its IPs, and other metadata.
+It will contain the IP range, the connected containers and its IPs, and other metadata.

 > **TASK 8**
 >
 > With the compose file from the previous section running, inspect all networks
 > available and note down each node's IP address.
 Verify your answers by running
-> `ip a` on every node.
+> `ip a` on every container.

 Docker also sets up the routes to all neighbors at the start of every new container.
 This means that, if two containers are on the same network, they